iXedium/satisfactory-playground/REFACTORING.md

 - Maintained z-index hierarchy for proper layering
 - Used consistent spacing and sizing values

+**IMPORTANT: All refactored components MUST maintain the exact same styling as the original components.
+Changes to functionality should never impact the visual appearance.**

 ## Completed Refactoring

 ### ItemNode Component (Original: 996 lines)